joochanshin/sudokuSolver/README.md

 # sudokuSolver.js

-This is a simple sudoku solver I am trying to create through Javascript.
+This is a sudoku solver I made through Javascript.
-Right now, I am trying to make a random sudoku generator as well.
+This also creates a random sudoku grid/board so you can see that it can be solved.

+Here is my journey.

 ## Getting Started